A booming city of sunshine, scenery, arts and heritage

 Distance to Mackay city centre 6km

-Taxi Taxis are available outside the terminal, and cost around AUD $22 (plus a $2 airport surcharge).
+Taxi Taxis are available outside the terminal, and cost around AUD $20-25 (plus a AUD $2 airport surcharge).
 The trip takes around 15 minutes.

 When to go